EpicOrange/TR3200-assembler-emulator/README.md

 *However the assembler should be able to assemble all instructions.*

 You can try it out [here](http://epicorange.github.io/TR3200-assembler-emulator).
+Note: If it's too small, just use your browser's zoom.
 TR3200 Documentation
 --------------------
 https://github.com/trillek-team/trillek-computer